Overview

 Pedestrian Crossing Improvements

-Two new pedestrian crossing islands are proposed at Winterborne Court and at Lansdowne Road.
+• Two new pedestrian crossing islands are proposed at Winterborne Court and at Lansdowne Road.
 Three other pedestrian crossings were recently constructed near Bluebonnet Trail Elementary School, two near the school and one at Kirkwynd Drive.
-Pedestrian crossing islands help to make crossings much more comfortable and safer for pedestrians by encouraging drivers to yield and breaking up the crossing into two stages so people crossing the street, especially young children and people who move more slowly, to focus on one direction of travel at a time.
-Crossing islands also help to slow motor vehicle speeds when they are placed in series with one another, as proposed here.
+Pedestrian crossing islands help make crossings much more comfortable and safer for pedestrians by encouraging drivers to yield and breaking up the crossing into two stages so people crossing the street, especially young children and people who move more slowly, can focus on one direction of travel at a time.
+Crossing islands also help slow motor vehicle speeds when placed in series with one another, as proposed here.

-Two new all-way-stops with high visibility crosswalks were recently installed at St. Merryn Road and at Bellingham Drive.
-This will help to make interactions between people walking, driving and bicycling much more predictable, visible and safer.
+• Two new all-way stops with high visibility crosswalks were recently installed at St. Merryn Road and at Bellingham Drive.
+This will help make interactions between people walking, driving and bicycling much more predictable, visible and safer.

 Speed Management and Bikeway Comfort, Connectivity